Medication Abortion FAQ’s

 Frequently asked questions about medical abortion (click to reveal answer):

-A medical abortion ends pregnancy by using two different types of medication: mifepristone and misoprostol. it is like an induced miscarriage.
-Medical abortions are available at Women’s Health Clinic for people who are up to 8 weeks pregnant.
+A medical abortion ends pregnancy by using two different types of medication: mifepristone and misoprostol.
+It is like an induced miscarriage.
+Medical abortions are available at Women’s Health Clinic for people who are up to 9 weeks pregnant.